iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="new_LinkedDomainService_new"></a>

 ### new LinkedDomainService(options)
-Constructs a new `LinkedDomainService` that wraps a spec compliant [Linked Domain Service Endpoint](https://identity.foundation/.well-known/resources/did-configuration/#linked-domain-service-endpoint)
+Constructs a new [LinkedDomainService](#LinkedDomainService) that wraps a spec compliant [Linked Domain Service Endpoint](https://identity.foundation/.well-known/resources/did-configuration/#linked-domain-service-endpoint).

 Domain URLs must include the `https` scheme in order to pass the domain linkage validation.